hbowden/nextgen/README.md

     sudo svnlite co https://svn0.us-west.freebsd.org/base/release/10.3.0/ /usr/src

-Due to a regression in `concurrencykit` a `nextgen` dependency you will have to go into `deps` and build `concurrencykit` manually.
-Run `./configure && gmake` in the `ck-0.5.1` directory to build `concurrencykit`.

-Now that your done building `concurrencykit`, run `gmake` to build the rest of `nextgen`.

-Use `gmake quick` if you don't wan't to build the dependencies and only want to build nextgen, note you will have to build the dependencies at least once.

-`gmake build-test` will build the test suite.

-Use `gmake test` to test nextgen and it's dependencies otherwise use `gmake test-quick` to only test nextgen.
+Next run the setup script, this will build any dependencies needed for nextgen on `FreeBSD`.

+    ./setup.sh

+Now you can build nextgen with `gmake`.

+    gmake

+# Build-Linux

+To install nextgen on `Linux` you will first need to install `aclocal-1.15`.
+If your distributions packgage manager dosen't have `aclocal-1.15`, the easiest way to get it is to run the get-aclocal script that comes packaged with nextgen.

+    ./get-aclocal.sh

+Next run the setup script, this will build any dependencies needed for nextgen on `Linux`.

+     ./setup.sh

+Now you can build nextgen with `make`.

+    make

+# Install

-Install nextgen with `sudo make install`.
+Finally after building nextgen for your platform you can install nextgen with `sudo make install`.
 This will install the required dynamic libraries built earlier.

 To run nextgen use the binary in the nextgen directory, if you run nextgen outside it's directory, nextgen won't find it's plugin directory.
 This limitation will be fixed later.